-For instance, if you drive on uneven roads or over potholes on a regular basis, this will mess up the alignment of the wheels.
-Sometimes it will just be a very small misalignment problem, but that can still cause problems for the tires and the overall driving experience.
+For instance, if you drive on uneven roads or over potholes on a regular basis, this will foul up the alignment of the wheels.
+Sometimes it will be a very minor misalignment problem, but that can still cause problems for the tires and the overall driving experience.

 You won’t necessarily be able to tell if your wheels are misaligned simply by looking at them.
 You will need to pay attention to the symptoms of a bad wheel alignment.
 Once you notice them, you should take your vehicle to the auto shop and have its wheels aligned right away.

-Unless your tires are several years old, worn treads are an indication that you have a wheel alignment problem.
+Unless your tires are several years old, worn treads are an indication that you have a wheel alignment problem and new tires are in your future.
 Do not let this problem go unfixed for too long because it will impair your driving ability.

 There is a simple test that you can perform to see if your wheels are misaligned.
 Just find a straight flat road to drive on with no one around.
 Center the steering wheel and then let go of it while the vehicle is in motion.

 Wheel alignment is supposed to create a smooth driving experience.
 You should not feel any vibrations coming from the steering wheel if you have good wheel alignment.
 Therefore, if you do feel vibrations coming from the steering wheel, then it means you have a wheel alignment problem.

-For instance, when you start rotating the steering wheel to make a turn, but the vehicle won’t make that turn immediately.
-It may take a couple of seconds for the turn to actually occur.
+For instance, when you start rotating the steering wheel to make a turn, the vehicle doesn’t immediately start turning.
+It may take a split second longer to notice the car start to change direction.
 This is a serious wheel alignment issue that must be addressed as soon as possible or else it will likely cause an accident.